 Message from Jeff.....

-On Sunday we began our fall semester high school Sunday school class on Prayer.
+Our fall semester high school Sunday school class focuses on Prayer.
 This part of our core curriculum was brought up a lot by different people in the church.
 For that reason we developed a middle school and high school version.
 This version of it will be much less theory and conversation about prayer and much more actual praying!
 Our hopes and goals are twofold: to give our youth the tools to pray in ways that come naturally to them and to create a sense of normalcy surrounding prayer.
 Basically, we hope our youth have a vibrant lifelong prayer life.
 This series will meet through the first weekend of December.

 Steffen Bartschatt, Spiritual Life Commission member